pypa/packaging.python.org/source/specifications/recording-installed-packages.rst

 For any file, either or both of the *hash* and *size* fields may be left empty.
 Commonly, entries for ``.pyc`` files and the ``RECORD`` file itself have empty *hash* and *size*.
-For other files, leaving the information out is not recommended, as it prevents verifying the integrity of the installed project.
+For other files, leaving the information out is discouraged, as it prevents verifying the integrity of the installed project.

 If the ``RECORD`` file is present, it must list all installed files of the